malgarcias/cargo-rust-exercises/README.md

-# cargo-rust-exercises
-cargo and rust exercises to create and build a simple project
+##Cargo and rust exercises to create and build a simple project

-create a project with command> "cargo new hello-cargo-rust" will create this directory structure:
+create a project with command> **cargo new hello-cargo-rust** will create this directory structure:

 hello-cargo-rust